 Jaap Vink taught at the Institute of Sonology in Utrecht in the 1960s, where he would have crossed paths with Roland Kayn.
-Vink focused on algorithmic music and electronic synthesis – similar stuff to Kayn, but from a different angle.
-This is a collection of work produced between 1968 and 1985 that sounds years ahead of Kayn’s album which dates from 2009.
+Vink worked on algorithmic music and electronic synthesis – similar to Kayn, but from a different angle.
+This is a collection of work produced between 1968 and 1985 that sounds years ahead of Kayn’s album which was recorded in 2009.

 The Ba-Benzélé Pygmies (Bärenreiter-Musicaphon, 1965)

 Amongst old music that was new to me this year, two albums stand out.
 One is Improvisations for Cello and Guitar (ECM, 1971) by David Holland and Derek Bailey – this was the first Bailey album that really clicked with me.
 The other is music from West Africa.
 After I’d tweeted a link to a track from Musiques du Cameroun (Ocora, 1965), a reply from Charles Turner – author of the book Xenakis in America – said that album had been the only thing on his turntable from 1973–74, and he recommended checking out the Bärenreiter label.
 Very generously, he gave me a rip of the Ba-Benzélé pygmies LP recorded by Simha Arom.
 It sounds like nothing else, both weirdly alien and eerily familiar.
 There are solo instrumental/voice pieces and polyphonic choral music with percussion, songs of celebration and sorrow, lullabies and mythological stories.
 The liner notes include descriptions of the society and the music’s role in it, a musicological analysis, maps, and photos.
 In July, NTS radio did a good show based on West African recordings from the British Library Sound Archive: https://www.nts.live/editorial/british-library-sound-archive